Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Sandpaper

-During our team’s search, we noticed that the belt sander sandpaper is often 3 inches wide.
+In my experience, most belt sander sandpaper is commonly 3 inches wide.
 However, you can also find sanding pads that are thinner than 3 inches suitable for mini belt sanders.

 Dust